 3. Tarpon Beach, Sanibel Island

-Easy parking, and a short walk from the parking lot to the beach.
-Located at the south end of Tarpon Bay Rd. at West Gulf Drive.
+It features easy parking and a short walk from the parking lot to the beach.
+It is located at the south end of Tarpon Bay Rd. at West Gulf Drive.

 Amenities at Tarpon Beach